PivaleCo/drupal-scaffold/README.md

 * [Composer](https://getcomposer.org/) installed on your development and production environments.
 * A working MySQL or MariaDB database already set up with user permissions set.
 * You have a remote git repository available and set up to accept your new project's git pushes.
+* You have a means of serving the web root from `PROJECT_DIRECTORY`/web wherever you place it on your filesystem.
+* MAMP or LAMP stack set up as per [drupal.org system requirements documentation](https://www.drupal.org/docs/7/system-requirements/web-server)

 ## Get going